unicode-org/cldr/docs/ldml/tr35-keyboards.md

 _Attribute:_ `multitap` (optional)

 > A space-delimited list of strings, where each successive element of the list is produced by the corresponding number of quick taps.
-For example, two taps on the key C01 will produce a “c” in the following example.
+For example, three taps on the key C01 will produce a “c” in the following example (first tap produces “a”, two taps produce “bb” etc.).
 >
 > _Example:_
 >